 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then continue to hold or redeem all of your Shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-The Example does not take into account brokerage commissions that you may pay on your purchases and sales of Shares.
-The management fee waiver discussed in the table above is reflected only for the first year.
+The management fee waiver discussed in the table above is reflected only for the first year of each period.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: